 condition!(...)signalCondition()rust_conditionsilent no-op

-πŸ”—How it works
+๐Ÿ”—How it works

 The class slot carries the optional user-supplied class.
 When non-NULL it is prepended to the standard layered vector.
+The data slot carries the optional named-list payload; the R helper splices its fields into the condition object alongside message / call / kind.

-πŸ”—Class layering
+๐Ÿ”—Class layering

 class(e)

-# error!("...") β†’ c("rust_error", "simpleError", "error", "condition")
+# error!("...") โ†’ c("rust_error", "simpleError", "error", "condition")

-# warning!("...") β†’ c("rust_warning", "simpleWarning", "warning", "condition")
+# warning!("...") โ†’ c("rust_warning", "simpleWarning", "warning", "condition")

-# message!("...") β†’ c("rust_message", "simpleMessage", "message", "condition")
+# message!("...") โ†’ c("rust_message", "simpleMessage", "message", "condition")

-# condition!("...") β†’ c("rust_condition", "simpleCondition", "condition")
+# condition!("...") โ†’ c("rust_condition", "simpleCondition", "condition")

 # With class = "my_err":